28/NoteworthyII/doc/curse-forge-description.md

 If you are interested in helping the development go to [Noteworthy II GitHub page](https://github.com/28/NoteworthyII).

 For any potential issues please open an issue ticket or submit a pull request on [GitHub](https://github.com/28/NoteworthyII).

-## Supporting Noteworthy II

-If you like Noteworthy II and want to support its development, consider buying me a [Ko-fi](https://ko-fi.com/djosifovic).

-Thank you!